nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

 The default runtime will be used when you open standalone Java files.

-**⚠ For the universal version, simply defining JavaSE-11 in `java.configuration.runtimes` is not enough for vscode-java to start, `java.jdt.ls.java.home` (or any of its alternative environment variables) still needs to point to a valid JDK 11 location.**
+**⚠ For the universal version, simply defining JavaSE-17 in `java.configuration.runtimes` is not enough for vscode-java to start, `java.jdt.ls.java.home` (or any of its alternative environment variables) still needs to point to a valid JDK 17 location.**

-About the Java 11 requirement<a name="jdk11.requirement"></a>
+About the Java 17 requirement<a name="jdk17.requirement"></a>
 ============================
 This applies mainly to the universal version.

-The Eclipse Platform has decided to require Java 11 as the minimum requirement for its September 2020 release.
-See https://www.eclipse.org/lists/eclipse-pmc/msg03821.html.
+The m2e team has decided to require Java 17 as the minimum requirement for its September 2020 release.
+See https://github.com/eclipse-m2e/m2e-core/pull/740.

 Because vscode-java depends on the [Eclipse JDT.LS](https://github.com/eclipse/eclipse.jdt.ls), the same requirement applies to vscode-java but on a more agressive timeline: vscode-java usually consumes JDT.LS builds that depend on bleeding edge JDT features, effectively shipping pre-release versions of Eclipse Platform/JDT.
-As of July 22nd, 2020, Java 11 is now required for **running** vscode-java.
+As of Jun, 8, 2022, Java 17 is now required for **running** vscode-java.

-### Do I need to migrate my projects to Java 11?
+### Do I need to migrate my projects to Java 17?

 **NO you don't**!
 Well you should, be we're not here to judge.
 It is still possible to compile/run Java applications from Java 1.5 to 16, provided the proper [`java.configuration.runtimes`](#java.configuration.runtimes) are configured in the user's settings.json.

-### My Gradle version does not support Java 11
+### My Gradle version does not support Java 17
 You can set the `java.import.gradle.java.home` preference to specifically run the Gradle Daemon using a prior version of Java.
 However, this only works for Gradle >= 4.7.